 Takes title to or possession of the land.

 Cannot prove to the Secretariat of the Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales) (SEMARNAT) that the seller assumed liability for pre-existing contamination on transfer.

-If an issue is detected before the purchase of the property that could involve contamination and remedial action, a potential buyer should require the seller or other responsible third party to expressly assume liability for the issues before SEMARNAT.
+If an issue is detected before the purchase of the property that could involve contamination and remedial action, a potential buyer must require the seller or other responsible third party to expressly assume liability for the issues before SEMARNAT.
 In these circumstances, SEMARNAT will acknowledge the responsible party and will release the purchase of any liability.

 In an asset sale, if the environmental contamination issue is detected before the transaction, the sale must be authorised by SEMARNAT.
 Authorisation cannot unwind the sale but aims to determine a party responsible for remediation of the site.